If you've seen or heard the flute being played, you've come across both terms to describe a flute player.

 I, for one, spent a lot of time asking my music teachers which one I should use when referring to the beloved instrument I was excitedly learning in elementary school.
 My teachers also seemed to be lost when trying to give me a satisfying answer.

 Which term is correct and which is incorrect?
 Do they both have slightly different meanings?
 Why does one term sound so stuffy?

-Which term is right and which is incorrect?
-Do they both have slightly different meanings?
-Why does one term sound so uppity?
-The truth is, both terms are technically correct and can be used no matter what location you are in.
+The truth is, both terms are technically correct and can be used no matter your location.
 Some think that the word flutist is correct and flutist is the wrong way to say it, but both are equally correct.